New AtlanticistAug 13, 2020

-Mohsen Tavakol is an international business executive within telecommunications and IT industry and a nonresident senior fellow with the Middle East Programs at the Atlantic Council.
+Mohsen Tavakol is a former nonresident senior fellow with the Middle East Programs at the Atlantic Council.

 Mohsen worked for the Swedish telecommunications giant Ericsson for 23 years (1993-2016), where he held various technical, operations, sales and executive positions, including more than 11 years as managing director and chief executive officer for various Ericsson companies, operating in complex social and political environments, where he managed organizations of up to 1,800 employees and annual sales of ~€400 million.